pulsatil1/ship_detection/README.md

 During the learning model achieved 0.6176 Dice loss on training dataset, and 0.6452 on test dataset.

 ### Deploying
-To deploy the project on your local machine after clone repository, you need to install libraries from requirements.txt, and the rin next command from console:
+To deploy the project on your local machine after clone repository, you need to install libraries from requirements.txt, and then run next command from the console:
 `streamlit run ship_detection_streamlit_app.py`